tekknolagi/isdt/lecture-notes/1-cli.md

 like reading from a file that does not exist.
-If the entirety of your shell pipeline, for example, relies on reading from a file called `contact-list`, and that does not exist, the shell will happily continue trying to execute the rest of your shell script anyway--often with unexpected results.
+If the entirety of your shell pipeline, for example, relies on reading from a file called `contact-list`, and that does not exist, the shell will happily continue trying to execute the rest of your shell script anyway---often with unexpected results.

 Fortunately, there is a *magic incantation* you can put at the top of your shell scripts: `set -euo pipefail`.
 This magic incantation is not actually